Kinney County, Texas: Undocumented migrants

 Kinney County's southwest border is for 13 mile the Rio Grande and the border of Mexico.
 It is on the route for undocumented border crossers heading for San Antonio, the closest city.
 According to the Kinney County official Web page, "Our county is being bombarded by hundreds of illegal aliens on a daily basis.
 Our local law enforcement is overwhelmed with illegal alien smuggling activity".
 In April 2021, Kinney County Sheriff Brad Coe, County Judge Tully Shahan, and Kinney County Attorney Brent Smith jointly issued a declaration of a state of disaster in the county.
 The State of Texas, under Governor Greg Abbott, has been moving state police and the Texas State Guard into Kinney and adjacent Val Verde County.
 As they cannot enforce federal immigration laws, they arrest migrants for trespassing on private property (ranches).

+Kinney County has a reputation for its aggressive enforcement of trespassing laws.
+A New York Times investigation found that the county arrested hundreds of migrants, collected bail from the migrants, and kept the money after the migrants were deported.
+The county stood out for keeping the bail money; other counties typically return bail money to migrants who were deported.
+Over a four-year period, the county collected $1.7 million, which is equivalent to funding the sheriff's department for a year.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1365 sqmi, of which 5.1 sqmi (0.4%) are covered by water.
 The county is separated from Mexico by the Rio Grande, and drained by numerous small tributaries of that river.